-A selection committee will evaluate the applications and invite the most qualified candidates for individual interviews prior to Spring Break.
-Candidates will then be invited to a final group interview round after Spring Break.
-The Office of the Provost will announce the names of the students to be designated as Warren Bennis Scholars by early April.
+A selection committee will evaluate the applications and invite the most qualified candidates for individual interviews in March.
+Candidates will then be invited to a final group interview round.
+Candidates selected for the third cohort of Warren Bennis Scholars will be notified in April.

 Graduating with Honors

 Scholars who successfully complete the program will receive four units of academic credit, public acknowledgment at graduation, and an honors notation on their official University transcript.

 Adlai Wertman, Director of USC Brittingham Social Enterprise Lab